music-encoding/guidelines/_guidelines-v3/08-cmnOrnaments/03-cmnOrnamentsTrills.md

    <img src="../../../../guidelines/v3/Images/modules/cmnOrnaments/ex_tr_accid.png" class="img-responsive"></img>
    <figcaption class="figure-caption">Figure 29.
 Example alterations expressed on the staff.</figcaption>
 </figure>
-{% include plainExample.html example="./v3/examples/cmnOrnaments/cmnOrnaments-sample186.xml" valid="true" %}
+{% include plainExample.html example="examples/cmnOrnaments/cmnOrnaments-sample186.xml" valid="true" version=page.version %}

 Some trills may be introduced by a turn or followed by an inverted turn leading to